HikkaLabs/GitCommitTemplate/README.md

 `FYI` :
 - Lines stared with `#` will automatically ignored when you are saving the commit message.
-- for the command `git commit -m "message"` the template is not useful at all.
+- for the command `git commit -m "message"`, the template is not useful at all.

 ## Usage